faisallarai/meou-manisfests/README.md

 ## CI/CD installation.

-### MongoDB:

-1. Run the command to create application.

-   - `argocd app create mongodb --repo https://github.com/faisallarai/meou-manisfests.git --path mongodb --dest-server https://kubernetes.default.svc --dest-namespace meou`

-### Redis:

-1. Run the command to create application.

-   - `argocd app create redis --repo https://github.com/faisallarai/meou-manisfests.git --path redis --dest-server https://kubernetes.default.svc --dest-namespace meou`

-### NodeJS API:

-1. Run the command to create application.

-   - `argocd app create meou-api --repo https://github.com/faisallarai/meou-manisfests.git --path meou-api --dest-server https://kubernetes.default.svc --dest-namespace meou`

-### ReactJS API:

-1. Run the command to create application.
+1. Run the command to create application on ArgoCD.

-   - `argocd app create meou-client --repo https://github.com/faisallarai/meou-manisfests.git --path meou-client --dest-server https://kubernetes.default.svc --dest-namespace meou`
+   - `cd meou-manifests`
+   - `chmod +x argocdapps.sh`
+   - `./argocdapps.sh`

 <a name="Five"></a>